How it Works: Water for Electricity

-- Coal mining and combustion create wastes with dangerous toxins such as mercury, lead, and arsenic; and improper storage or disposal of those wastes can contaminate water supplies.
-Coal combustion can also create acid rain, increasing the acidity of lakes and streams and harm aquatic ecosystems.
+- Coal mining and combustion create wastes with dangerous toxins such as mercury, lead, and arsenic.
+Improper storage or disposal of these wastes can contaminate water supplies.
+Coal combustion can also create acid rain, increasing the acidity of lakes and streams and harming aquatic ecosystems.

 US Department of Energy (DOE).
 2006.
 Energy Demands on Water Resources: Report to Congress on the Interdependency of Energy and Water.
 Washington, DC.

 J. Macknick, R. Newmark, G. Heath, and K.C.
 Hallet.
 2012.
 Operational water consumption and withdrawal factors for electricity generating technologies: a review of existing literature.
 Environmental Research Letters.
 7 doi:10.1088/1748-9326/7/4/045802.

 K. Averyt, J. Fisher, A. Huber-Lee, A. Lewis, J. Macknick, N. Madden, J. Rogers, and S. Tellinghuisen.
 2011.
 Freshwater use by US power plants: Electricity’s thirst for a precious resource.
 A report of the Energy and Water in a Warming World Initiative.
 Cambridge, MA: Union of Concerned Scientists.
 November.

 N. Madden, A. Lewis, and M. Davis.
 2013.
 Thermal effluent from the power sector: ananalysis of once-through cooling system impacts on surface water temperature.
 Environmental Research Letters.
 8 doi:10.1088/1748-9326/8/3/035006.